intelie/gitbook-drilling/physical-models/introduction/README.md

 # Introduction

-The physical models are available today on the Intelie Live Platform.
+The physical models are available today on the INTELIE Live Platform.

 * Trajectory - Minimum Curvature Method
 * Torque and Drag  - Soft String